jon-harper/OmniBox/docs/assembly/hsi_tips.md

     The insert holes have a slight inward slope.
 Resistance will gradually increase as the insert slides in place.
 Resistance greatly increases when the insert deviates from the hole.

 !!! caution
-    Insertion of an insert leaves both the insert and surrounding plastic hot for several minutes.
+    Installing an insert leaves both the insert and surrounding plastic hot for several minutes.

     Avoid touching areas of the case around an insert until it has cooled.